Benji Gil: Mariachis de Guadalajara

 Gil was named the inaugural manager of the Mariachis de Guadalajara, an expansion franchise of the Mexican Baseball League (LMB) that began play in the 2021 season.
 He led them to a stellar 46–17 regular season record, a first-place finish in the LMB North division, and a playoff berth.
 However, the Mariachis fell to the eventual league-champion Toros de Tijuana in the North Division Championship Series.
 Gil was voted LMB Manager of the Year following the season.

 Mexico national team

 In 2021, Gil was selected as manager for the Mexico national team at the 2020 Summer Olympics.
 Mexico lost to the Dominican Republic, Japan, and Israel.
 He managed Mexico in the 2023 World Baseball Classic.

 Los Angeles Angels

-On January 5, 2022, Gil was announced as a new coach for the Los Angeles Angels of Major League Baseball (MLB) for the 2022 season.
+On January 5, 2022, Gil was announced as a new coach for the Los Angeles Angels for the 2022 season.

 Personal life

-Gil was born in Mexico, but grew up in Chula Vista, California.
+Gil was born in Tijuana, Mexico, but grew up in Chula Vista, California.
 His mother died while he was in high school.
 He and his wife, Carly, reside in Keller, Texas, with their two children, Mateo and Gehrig.
 Mateo was drafted in the third round of the 2018 Major League Baseball draft by the St. Louis Cardinals.